dylanwebbc/GolfPredictionModel/README.txt

-  A random forest is trained on golf_train.csv and then used to predict the scores for each player in the upcoming tournament The predicted scores are weighted by player performance in the same tournament held the previous season The last two steps are looped 200 times to minimize randomness, and the predicted top ten players are displayed
+  A random forest is trained on golf_train.csv and then used to predict the scores for each player in the upcoming tournament The predicted scores are weighted by player performance in the same tournament held the previous season The last two steps are looped 200 times to minimize randomness, and the predicted top ten players are displayed A Bayesian analysis can then be run in R to order the top ten players with higher accuracy using their past performance and current betting odds

 First-time Setup:
   Following the pattern of golf_tournaments.csv, create a csv file of IDs for all past tournaments you would like to train the model with